 Secondly, it lacks the ability to and reliability of its other air-powered competitors, despite its 7-year warranty.
 And finally, the Bostitch F21PL seems to prefer thicker nails, so, as a prospective buyer, you should be aware of this.

 If this is your first time hearing about the Valu-Air Cn55R 15 degrees Coil Siding Nailer (Valu-Air Cn55R), well, you are justified.
 Why?
 Well, because this particular brand does not share the same level of recognition like the rest of the reviewed brands on this list.

-This tool works with 1 inch to 2 ¼ coil nails, the pneumatic gun comes with a series of interesting features for tool owners.
+This device works with 1 inch to 2 ¼ coil nails, the pneumatic gun comes with a series of interesting features for home owners and fencing.
 As an example, its housing is heat-treated aluminum for mostly industrial use.

-Just like several other nail guns in this category, this tool has a convenient switch that lets you fire in sequential or bump mode.
-And you can achieve a firing rate of up to 3 nails per second.
+Just like several other nail guns in this category, this item has a convenient switch that lets you fire in sequential or bump mode.
+And you can achieve a firing rate of up to three nails per second.